This post originally appeared on the PFL blog.

 Make Customer Experience A Priority

-Focus on delivering high quality to the areas you’ve landed.
-Nothing you can do to drive the needle will work as well as old-fashioned word of mouth.
-But make sure you advertise your great experience.
+Focus on delivering high-quality service to the areas you’ve landed.
+Nothing you can do to move the needle will work as well as old-fashioned word of mouth.
+But make sure you advertise your customers’ great experiences.
+Send out updates to your customers, maybe highlight specific success stories.

 - Try a rewards program for your users.